Catholic School Bundles: Catechists, Teachers, and Parents

 You can also use our audio Confirmation catechism as a short cut.

-If you're a parent, I really recommend having your children study the saints lives during the year previous to their Confirmation year.
+If you're a parent, as above, I really recommend having your children study the saints lives during the year previous to their Confirmation year.

-That's when you'll help them choose their Catholic Confirmation names.
+It's good to help them choose their Catholic Confirmation names early.

 It does not have to take a great deal of study.